-Minimum number of units of the first subscription: 1 unit.
+Minimum initial subscription: 1 unit.

-Subscriptions and redemptions may be made in ten thousandths of units or in full.
+Subscriptions and redemptions may be made in ten thousandths of units or in amount.

 Existence of a gate (redemption cap mechanism):

 The Fund does not have a gate (redemption cap mechanism) In exceptional circumstances, the absence of a redemption cap mechanism may result in the Fund being unable to meet redemption requests, thereby increasing the risk of a complete suspension of subscriptions and redemptions for this Fund.